 Fiber Optic Technology:

 Fibre optic technology utilises thin strands of glass or plastic fibres to transmit data using light signals.
 These fibres can carry large amounts of data over long distances with minimal signal loss or degradation.
-Fibre optic internet offers high-speed and reliable connectivity, making it ideal for bandwidth-intensive activities such as HD streaming, online gaming, and video conferencing.
+Fibre optic internet, often marketed as Fibrenet India, offers high-speed and reliable connectivity, making it ideal for bandwidth-intensive activities such as HD streaming, online gaming, and video conferencing.

 AirFiber Technology: